nvsukhanov/MOC-Commander/README.md

 A web-interface for controlling LEGO Powered Up MOCs via browser's bluetooth stack (experimental)

+A demo of the current state can be seen [here](https://nvsukhanov.github.io).

 # Disclaimer

 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this application.